TECWiSaRd/GoalKeeper/README.md

   7. Paste your API key in the GoalKeeper settings menu by pressing (⌘ + ,) on your keyboard

-  8. While you're in the GoalKeeper settings menu, change the Claude model to your preference and check for updates
+  8. While you're in the GoalKeeper settings menu, change preferences to your liking and check for updates

   9. You're all set!